aiven/aiven-docs/docs/products/m3db/get-started.md

 ---
-title: Getting started with Aiven for M3DB
+title: Get started with Aiven for M3DB
 ---

 To begin your journey with Aiven for M3DB, there are two M3-related